Safe Management Measures for F&B Establishments

 4.3.
 From 15 June 2021, F&B establishments required to deploy SafeEntry for customers and visitors (i.e. those providing dine-in services) will need to provide the SafeEntry Gateway (SEGW) as an option for SafeEntry check- in (see paragraph 6.4 for details).

 5. F&B establishments can provide dine-in services, with the exception of establishments with Pubs, Bars, Nightclubs and Discos SFA license categories or SSIC codes starting with 5613.

 5.2.
-F&B establishments may provide their venue for wedding receptions and solemnisations, as well as work-related events by third parties; they are required to comply with the SMMs for these events.
-Whilst F&B establishments may host wedding solemnisations, no food or beverages may be served during the solemnisation.
-Any meal following the solemnisation involving more than 8 persons will be considered a reception.
+F&B establishments may provide their venue for wedding receptions and solemnisations, as well as work-related events by third parties; they are required to comply with the SMMs for these events .
+Whilst F&B establishments may host wedding solemnisations, F&B must not be served at solemnisations.
+Any meal following the solemnisation involving more than 5 persons will be considered a reception.
 F&B establishments are reminded that a wedding couple is only allowed to hold one reception.

 5.3.1.
 Non customer-facing events:

 - Events held in F&B establishments are subject to a cap of 50 persons or a lower number, depending on venue capacity and safe distancing requirements.

 - At least one-metre spacing between individuals must be maintained at all times.

 - Meals should not be the main feature.
 Employers should also avoid holding events over mealtimes as far as possible.
 Food or drinks should only be served if incidental to the workplace event (e.g. the meeting or conference extends over lunchtime).
 In addition, the food must be served in individual portions , and participants must be seated while consuming.
 Participants should minimise the time that they are unmasked while eating and drinking.